 OMF South is not anticipated to result in long-term operational impacts to freight, transit, nonmotorized transportation, parking, or safety.
 Therefore, no mitigation is proposed for those transportation elements.
-Construction impact mitigation measures are discussed below.

 Depending on the subsurface construction design option, construction of the Midway Landfill Alternative could require ingress and egress by a substantially greater number of large trucks than for the Preferred or South 344th Street alternatives.
 To avoid potential traffic impacts on SR 99 from the number additional trucks, short acceleration and deceleration lanes could be added to the construction entrance to the landfill site to allow outbound trucks to get up to speed and allow inbound trucks to slow down outside of the general-purpose lanes.
 Additional strategies to reduce impacts to local traffic during construction could include limiting truck activity during the peak traffic hours, which could extend the construction duration, or providing a direct connection to the I-5 corridor from the construction site.
 Such a connection would require approval by WSDOT and FHWA.

-If the Midway Landfill Alternative is selected, these mitigation measures would be confirmed during final design and permitting in coordination with Federal Way, WSDOT, and, if needed, FHWA.
+Transit service modifications would be coordinated with King County Metro to minimize construction impacts and disruptions to bus facilities and service.
+This could include posting informational signage before construction at existing transit stops that would be affected by construction activities.
 Prior to closing a portion of the Federal Way/S 320th Street Park & Ride for construction, Sound Transit would work with King County Metro and WSDOT to determine its utilization rates and that of the nearby Federal Way Downtown Station.
 If the lots are at or near capacity, Sound Transit would implement alternative measures, such as routing transit riders that use these locations to available spaces at nearby park-and-ride lots, such as the Star Lake Park & Ride, or leasing parking lots or new parking areas within the vicinity of the temporarily closed lot.